WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 #### 2.2.2.
 Connect the Sensors
 Before you can connect sensors, you need to attach the Base Shield onto the Tuino096 and set the power switch to 3.3V.
-Once the Base Shield is attached to the board, attach the sensors as specified below:
+Once the Base Shield is attached to the board, attach the sensors as specified below(if you want to use the code example with sensors):

 | **Sensor / Module** | **Connector** |
 | ------ | ------ |